c150pilot/task/README.md

 # Requirments
-**Core Functionality**: The program fetches a random name and random joke and then outputs the combined result **Load Handling & Concurrent Requests**: The program remains responsive during multiple concurrent requests, although there is an error that occurs due too many requests to the random name API server.
+**Core Functionality**: The program fetches a random name and random joke and then outputs the combined result **Load Handling & Concurrent Requests**: The program utilizes Go routines to help with concurrency and load management.
+In a production environment load balancing server may be necessary.